“How I transformed fear into my friend,

 My husband and I began to learn how to connect more deeply.
 I learned how to calm myself while he also learned how to help calm me when I was emotionally triggered.
 Benita helped us gaze into each other’s eyes and breathe together while our hands rested on each other’s heart.
 He’d say, “I’m right here for you.
 You’re OK.
 Breathe with me.”
-I followed his lead, and took deeper breaths, and felt my body unwind and relax.
+I followed his lead, and took deeper breaths and felt my body unwind and relax.
 I learned I was lovable.
 And most of all, I began to feel my husband’s immense care for me.

-One day, my husband was angry because I had left a mess in the house.
+One day my husband was angry because I had left a mess in the house.
 When he saw I was crying in reaction to his anger, he softly cupped my face in his hands, and looked into my eyes, and said, “It’s ok.
 It’s a mess.
 It stresses me sometimes, but I still love you.”
 That moment was a turning point in my healing.
-(By this time, Benita had helped me to see how our fights triggered my sense of disconnection from myself and feelings of abandonment.)
+By this time, Benita had helped me to see how our fights triggered my sense of disconnection from myself and feelings of abandonment.

-When I was angry, I didn’t have to run.
+I learned that when I was angry, I didn’t have to run.
 It wasn’t the end of our relationship.
 We encountered the depth of each other’s souls, not just our minds and defenses.
 Our marriage has begun to develop in beautiful ways.

 And yet, my relationship with myself kept holding me back.